freeCodeCamp/guide/src/pages/algorithms/index.md

 An algorithm is like a recipe.
 It's a series of steps you take in order to achieve a specific outcome.

 Some common types of algorithms include sorting algorithms, search algorithms, and compression algorithms.
+Based on the type of input data, we can decide the best algorithm fitted to solve the problem.

 <a href='https://www.youtube.com/watch?v=kPRA0W1kECg' target='_blank' rel='nofollow'>youtube</a>